Bee-line or Meander

 Brisbane to Birdsville

 Queenslanders are notoriously passionate about their state and love nothing better than travelling intrastate supporting their fellow Queenslander, often with a ice cold beer in hand.
 They also know how to have a great time.
-The Roadies route from Brisbane tracks north west, a 480km drive to the picturesque town of Roma, the heart of beef country and “Gateway to the outback”.
-With batteries fully charged Roadies will then travel directly west to the outback town of Quilpie and will converge with Roadies travelling north from the southern states.
-Quilpie is renowned for its “Kangarangada Do” festival which just so happens to be on the week leading into Birdville Races At Quilpie on Tuesday evening 2nd Sept.
-This is a fun filled family night out with music, bar, stalls, canteen and great activities for kids and adults alike such as bath regatta.
+The Roadies route from Brisbane tracks south west, a short 110Km drive to the picturesque town of Moogerah , camping right on Lake Moogerah in the shadows of the mountains.
+Your batteries will then be fully charged for the epic journey which will take in the historic county town of Goondiwindi on the Macintyre River.
+Roadies will then travel directly west to the outback town of Cunnamulla on the Warrego River where you will meet up with Roadies converging from NSW and VIC.
 Your convey will then continue north west towards the heart of the channel country to the character outback town of Windorah where you will enjoy a great evening at the famous annual “International Yabby Races” at the Windorah Hotel.
 The next day you will make the final part of the trek to Birdsville to experience the magic of the races and the many attractions the town and surrounds have to offer.

 City / Town